CanLEAD

 Government of Canada’s Open data portal

-• Reference publications: Cannon et al. (2022)
+Cannon et al. (2022)

 Strengths and Limitations

-Key Strengths of CanLead
+Key Strengths of CanLEAD

 Strength Description

-Multiple variables Eight variables have been adjusted.
+Multiple variables Eight climate variables are available.

 Effective for multivariate/compound indices The dataset reproduces multivariate/compound indices (e.g., hot-dry days, precipitation-as-snow) more effectively than datasets using an univariate bias adjustment, which could improve analyses where multivariate dependence matters.

-Key Limitations of CanLead
+Key Limitations of CanLEAD

 Limitation Description